J-DubApps/Blog/content/posts/2024/PS-Dev-On-Windows.md

 In a word: ***YUCK***!
 Please close that, and let's get you something better... <br />

-If you're a nascent PowerShell scripter, you need the best editing setup in place.
-One that "gets out of the way" but also offers features for PS devevlopment.
+If you're a nascent PowerShell scripter, you need a decent editing setup in place.
+An editor that "gets out of the way" but also offers features for PowerShell devevlopment.
 Enter ~~vim~~, ahem, <a href="https://code.visualstudio.com">Visual Studio Code</a>.
 VS Code is one of the best editors for PowerShell development.
 I use it every day, and as a beginner you should start with this fundamental editor for your PS script development.  **In this tutorial** I'll walk you through setting up VS Code on Windows for PS scripting/development.
 And then we can explore some features VS Code offers for PowerShell, which make it such a great core scriping IDE. <br />

 ## Installing VS Code